 - Has the fare exceeded what the driver told you it would cost?

-- Is the driver taking the easiest/fastest route, or an unnecessary scenic detour?
+- Is the driver taking the easiest/fastest way or a scenic detour?

 5. NEVER EVER Admit You’re Travelling Alone

 Always drop into conversation that your boyfriend, husband, or local friend is waiting for you at your destination.
 In some countries, it’s also a good idea to wear a fake wedding ring!
 I wore one every time I visited Egypt – it’s one of the most straightforward taxi safety tips to adopt.